-If smocks are now closely linked to children’s fashion, their origin is of another nature….
-Did you know that the precious smocks decorating little girls dresses, were, until quite recently, part of men’s wardrobes?
+If smocks are now closely linked to children’s fashion, their origin is of another nature… Did you know that the precious smocks decorating little girls dresses, were, until quite recently, part of men’s wardrobes?
 An English countryman of the 18th century would be amazed to see how they have evolved through time!

 The exact origin of the word “smocks” remains a mystery to this day.
 It is said that the term was first coined to name the linen shirts worn by men and women during the Elizabethan era as undergarments.
 Gradually its definition shifted and came to be applied to the ornamental embroidered gatherings around the collars of these shirts.

-Then in the 18th century, through linguistic and fashion evolution, the word “smocks” was used to name the large cotton or linen blouses worn as working garments by the British peasants and farmers.
+In the 18th century, through linguistic and fashion evolution, the word “smocks” was then used to name the large cotton or linen blouses worn as working garments by British peasants and farmers.
 By extension, it also described the technique employed to create them.

-Square shaped, to avoid using a paper pattern and limit fabric waste, the smocks, that is, the technique of pleating fabric in a regular manner and then embroidering it, was an efficient way of reducing the fabric width while maintaining a certain elasticity.
+Square shaped, to avoid having to create a paper pattern and to limit fabric waste, the smocks, that is, the method of pleating fabric in a regular manner and then embroidering it, was an efficient way of reducing fabric width while maintaining elasticity and freedom of movement.

 The fabric excess, in particular at the wrists, necklines and bust, was thus meticulously pleated.
 The evenly gathered pleats were then maintained with embroideries.

 It was a children’s book illustrator, who first dared to draw a little girl wearing a dress with a smocked panel.

 Illustration from The Birthday Book, by Kate Greeaway, 1880, Editions George Routledge & Sons on illuminated-books